Help & Answers

 What does The Sighthound Guy offer?

 Boarding is the relaxed home-from-home stay, priced per night.
-Residential Recall is the intensive programme, a seven-night-minimum residential from £850, where your hound learns reliable recall living with me day after day, not in a one-hour slot once a week.
+Residential Recall is the intensive programme: seven nights of e-collar conditioning from £850, or the full twenty-one-night training package at £1,700, where your hound learns reliable recall living with me day after day, not in a one-hour slot once a week.
 See services and our method for the detail.

 Which areas do you serve?

 I serve sighthound owners across the whole of London, working from my home in NW London.
-Collection and drop-off cover Hampstead, North Finchley and Highgate, and daily walks are on Hampstead Heath.
+Collection and drop-off cover Hampstead, North Finchley and Highgate, and daily walks take place at a variety of locations within the M25.
 If you’re unsure whether collection reaches your area, just ask my assistant.

 Why sighthounds only?